 Contact: Tom Still or Angela Schlobohm at 608-442-7557

-The luncheon will be held at the Sheraton Hotel on Madison’s John Nolen Drive.
-Registration and networking begin at 11:30 a.m., lunch at noon and the presentation at 12:30 p.m.
+The event will take place at UWM’s Lubar Entrepreneurship Center, 2100 E. Kenwood Blvd., in the AmFam Dream Studio.
+Registration, networking and hors d’oeuvres start at 11:30 a.m. and the presentation at 12:30 p.m.
 The cost is $10 for students and returning veterans, $25 for individual members, $35 for non-members and included for Tech Council corporate members.
 Click here to register.